Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 INACTIVITY_TIMER/(MAX_ACK_REQUESTS + 1).

 **SCHC All-0 (FCN=0)**
-All fragment but the last have an FCN=0 (because window size is 1).
+All fragments but the last have an FCN=0 (because window size is 1).
 Following it the device MUST transmit the SCHC ACK message.
 It MUST transmit up to MAX_ACK_REQUESTS SCHC ACK messages before aborting.
 In order to progress the fragmentation datagram, the SCHC layer should immediately queue for transmission